ManojKarthikeya/monsters-rolodex/README.md

-A simple web application written in react.
+A small web application written in react which implements a simple search.